 Organizing and hosting a patriotic 4th of July party or BBQ this year?
 Go ahead and shelf your stress.
 We understand how overwhelming party planning and entertaining can be, specifically Independence Day parties.
 Especially when it’s hot outside.
 That’s why these simple 4th of July party tips will help you create the perfect star-spangled soirée.

-Meal Planning Tip: A 4th of July themed menu should include at least two main meal options, two side dishes, and finger foods like a crudités platter and other one-bite hor d’oeuvres choices.
-Meat & cheese platters are also a crowd favorite.
+Meal Planning Tip: A 4th of July themed menu should include at least two main meal options, two side dishes, and finger foods like a crudités platter and other hor d’oeuvres choices.
+Meat & cheese platters are always a crowd favorite.
 Your guests will be socializing, so one-bite appetizers are a must.
 And, if possible, skip any finger food that requires silverware.
-Toothpicks and dipping sauces are ok, but make sure there are disposal options so your guests don’t need to hold onto them while they chat.
+Toothpicks and dipping sauces are ok, but make sure there are disposal options so your guests don’t have to hold onto them while they chat.

 Beverage Planning Tip: Include a minimum of three drink choices.
 One of those options should be water.
 Place a water pitcher on each table or set-up a beverage station.
 Include water or seltzer fruit infusers like lemons and limes or blueberries and strawberries (to fit the patriotic theme).